ZouariOmar/hashhash-books/Network/doc/notes.md

 ## WAF (Web Application Firewall)

 A WAF sits between your web request and the web server; its primary purpose is to protect the webserver from hacking or denial of service attacks.
 It analyses the web requests for common attack techniques, whether the request is from a real browser rather than a bot.
 It also checks if an excessive amount of web requests are being sent by utilising something called rate limiting, which will only allow a certain amount of requests from an IP per second.
 If a request is deemed a potential attack, it will be dropped and never sent to the webserver.

+## Network segment

+- A network segment is a group of computers connected using a _shared medium_.
+- The medium can be the Ethernet _switch_ or _WiFi access point_.
+- In an IP network, a **subnetwork** is usually the equivalent of one or more network segments connected together and configured to _use the same router_.
+- The network segment refers to a _physical connection_, while a subnetwork refers to a _logical connection_.